ShaunCurtis/Blazr.Demo.Routing/detail.md

 # Introduction

 The solution works by replacing the existing `Router` with a very lightly modified version of the out-of-the-box `Router`.
-The new `BlazrRouter` replaces the DI injected `NavigigationManager` service with an interface defined service.  `IBlazrNavigationManager` defines the same NavigationManager properties and methods as the original.
-The Router code knows no difference, it's the same.
+The new `BlazrRouter` replaces the DI injected `NavigationManager` service with an interface defined service.  `IBlazrNavigationManager` defines the same NavigationManager properties and methods as the original.
+The Router code doesn't care.

-This allows us to define an intermediate Navigation Manager between the standard Blazor `NavigationManager` or `RemoteNavigationManager` and the Router.
+This allows us to define an intermediate NavigationManager between the standard Blazor `NavigationManager` or `RemoteNavigationManager` and the Router.
 We now have control over whether we pass navigation requests to the router or discard them.

-The one drawback is that the code has no access to `HotReloadManager` (thanks Microsoft!) so hot reloading is disabled, unless someone can show me how to do it.
+The one drawback is that the code has no access to `HotReloadManager` (thanks Microsoft!) so hot reloading is disabled.
+Anyone know how to do it?

 ## Library